 Conclusion.
 The reduction and maintenance of the elk population at levels consistent with a lightly grazed system would result in long-term beneficial effects to employee and visitor safety by reducing the potential for wildlife-vehicle collisions and wildlife-human interactions.
-Considering the safety precautions to be used, impacts to health and safety of employees and authorized agents from activities associated with shooting are expected to be long-term, minor to moderate and adverse, with the potential for major impacts if accidents or injuries result in permanent disability.
-There would also be long-term, negligible to minor adverse impacts on visitor health and safety, during annual management actions under alternative B. Past, present, and reasonably foreseeable future actions inside and outside the park, when combined with the effects of alternative B, would result in long-term, minor adverse cumulative impacts.
+Considering the safety precautions to be used, there would be long-term, minor to moderate adverse impacts on health and safety of employees, and long-term, negligible to minor adverse impacts on visitor health and safety, during annual management actions under alternative B. Past, present, and reasonably foreseeable future actions inside and outside the park, when combined with the effects of alternative B, would result in long-term, minor adverse cumulative impacts.

-The rapid reduction within 1 year and periodic maintenance of the elk population consistent with a lightly grazed system (i.e., between 100 and 400 elk) within the South Unit would have long-term beneficial effects to employee and visitor safety by reducing the potential for wildlife-vehicle collisions and wildlife-human interactions.
+The rapid reduction within one year and periodic maintenance of the elk population consistent with a lightly grazed system (i.e., between 100 and 400 elk) within the South Unit would have long-term beneficial effects to employee and visitor safety by reducing the potential for wildlife-vehicle collisions and wildlife-human interactions.